LoGSAM: Parameter-Efficient Cross-Modal Grounding for MRI Segmentation: Conclusion

 \section{Conclusion}

 In this work, we demonstrate that LoGSAM effectively leverages pretrained foundation models to perform brain tumor localization and segmentation from radiologist speech cues with minimal task-specific fine-tuning.
-By integrating speech recognition, clinical NLP, vision–language grounding, and prompt-based segmentation into a unified pipeline, our approach enables end-to-end tumor analysis while keeping 95\% of the parameters frozen.
-The proposed modular framework reduces dependence on densely annotated datasets and illustrates how foundation models can be intelligently coordinated to build scalable medical imaging systems.
-Future work will extend the framework to 3D detection and segmentation, incorporate multiple MRI sequences, and conduct broader clinical validation across diverse patient cohorts.
+By integrating speech recognition, clinical NLP, vision-language grounding, and prompt-based segmentation into a unified pipeline, our approach enables a modular tumor-analysis while keeping ~95\% of GDINO's parameters frozen.
+The framework reduces dependence on densely annotated datasets and shows how pretrained foundation models can be adapted for brain tumor analysis.

+Future work will extend the framework to 3D detection and segmentation, incorporate multiple MRI sequences, evaluate on larger and more diverse multilingual dictation sets, and explore richer prompt representations that better exploit the semantic content of radiologist speech.